 Where: Somewhere in north Somerset, most likely the small Roman town and fort at ST500562 in the Mendips by Charterhouse, the centre of a major lead (and silver) mining industry, whose archaeology was discussed by Todd (1996).
 See here for a discussion of all the ancient names in this area.

 Name Origin: Latin aranea, ‘spider’ plus its associated meaning of ‘cobweb’ immediately suggests an association with lead mining, as discussed for the VEB inscription on lead ingots.
 There is no agreed deep etymology for aranea or for Greek αραχνης.
 They both seem to begin with PIE *ar- ‘fit together’, but they might also come from a non-IE source.
 The other reading Aramis would resemble Armis interpreted as referring to a road ‘junction’.
 Also, a watershed (as discussed below) might show “legs” radiating out.
+Latin aro ‘to plough’ has no obvious way to generate the observed spelling.

 arna ‘river’.
 Basque haran ‘valley’ has been proposed as surviving from a pre-IE word that led to names such as Arundel.

-If there is any merit in the preference for spellings containing M expressed by R&S (p258) *Armis might refer to the Y junction where a road (modern B3153) coming from the west along the relatively high ground (Polden Hills) through the Somerset Levels met the Fosse Way near Lydford-on-Fosse just before it crossed the river Brue.
+If there is any merit in the preference for spellings containing M expressed by Rivet and Smith (p258) *Armis might refer to the Y junction where a road (modern B3153) coming from the west along the relatively high ground (Polden Hills) through the Somerset Levels met the Fosse Way near Lydford-on-Fosse just before it crossed the river Brue.
 Or else where the Roman road (number 45b of Margary, 1973) running from the lead mines towards Salisbury and Winchester intersected the Fosse Way near Beacon Hill ST637460 just north of modern Shepton Mallet there was a Roman small town .
 No Roman fort is known there, but at ST610471 Maesbury Castle hillfort could have been a local political centre.